-WHAT ARE THE REASONS FOR ITS RISE TO PROMINENCE IN THE PAST YEAR?
+WHAT ARE THE REASONS FOR ITS RISE TO PROMINENCE IN THE PAST TWO YEARS?

 There’s been no shortage of great EdTech companies over the years, but lockdowns and social distancing have changed the game.
-It’s forced the hand of consumers because the usual in-person learning option was no longer available.
+It has forced the hand of consumers because the usual in-person learning option was no longer available.
 Necessity is often the mother of change as well as invention.

-The reason it’s taken a global pandemic to speed up adoption is that most consumers weren’t prepared to go through the hassle and the teething problems of full implementation.
+The reason it’s taken a global pandemic to speed up adoption is that most consumers weren’t prepared to go through the hassle and the teething problems of full implementation of technology in traditional education.
 This is especially true of academic institutions and businesses and they aren’t unfounded concerns.
 It takes real time, energy and capital to bring step changes in how you deliver or receive education, and getting it wrong can have a very real cost.
-Until the potential benefits significantly outperform the current system (and it does have to be significantly for most consumers), the change is a genuine risk.
+Until the potential benefits significantly outperform the current system (and these benefits have to be significant for most learners), the change is a genuine risk.

 A new climate for innovation

-What this period has done is moved the market five years into the future in a matter of months.
-In time, EdTech offerings would have improved to the point that they did provide significant improvements for consumers and major adoption would have occurred.
-Instead the existing system has been hamstrung to the extent that the tipping point was reached early.
+The impact of the pandemic has been to move the market five years into the future in a matter of months, as outlined by David Sherwood.
+In time, EdTech solutions would have improved to the point that they provided significant improvements for learners and major adoption would have occurred.
+Instead the foundations of the existing system have been shaken with learners and educators forced to study remotely.
+Therefore the tipping point was reached far earlier than anyone anticipated.
 I think this will be to the benefit of the education system long term.
-When in-person education returns, the best educators will be able to take the most valuable parts of the old and blend it with the new, and hopefully retain a more open view on future innovations to improve further.
+The best educators have been able to take the most valuable parts of the old and blend it with the new, and hopefully retain a more open view on future innovations to improve further.